Edward Charles Buck: Recognition and later life

 For his contribution to agriculture in India, Buck came to be called the "Grand Old Man" of Indian agriculture.
 In recognition of his efforts to make the land revenue system more efficient, he was knighted in 1886 and made a Knight Commander of the Order of the Star of India (KCSI) in 1897.

 He retired in 1897, though in 1905 he served as a delegate to the International Agricultural Conference in Rome.
-He died at Shimla in 1916.
+He died while attending an agriculture conference in Rome in 1916.
 His nephew, Sir Edward John Buck (1862-1948), was for many years a Reuters correspondent in India.
 Another nephew was Cecil Henry Buck who served in the Indian army.